rguatteri/python_for_healthcare/01_outpatient_visit_analysis/README.md

 ## Note

 This is an educational project completed as part of the LinkedIn Learning course [Python Data Analysis for Healthcare](https://www.linkedin.com/learning/python-data-analysis-for-healthcare/python-data-analysis-in-healthcare), taught by Wuraola Oyewusi.
-The dataset is a demonstration dataset supplied with the course and is not real patient data.
+The dataset is a demonstration dataset supplied with the course and do not contain real patient data.